I asked a bunch of travel bloggers for their ultimate best things to in Ecuador and Ecuador tourist attractions.

 The Republic of Ecuador is a country that has long captivated travelers.
 The first indigenous peoples settled here around 12,000 years ago, and since then, the land has hosted a rich human history.

-When you visit, you’ll find Inca Empire ruins, Spanish colonial architecture, vibrant indigenous cultures, and cosmopolitan cities.
+You’ll find Inca Empire ruins, Spanish colonial architecture, vibrant indigenous cultures, and cosmopolitan cities when you visit.

 Ecuador is also often hailed as one of the best ecological tourism hot spots in the world.
 The country’s boundaries contain some of the most bio-diverse and breathtaking plant and animal life in the world.